upros/acme-integrations/draft-ietf-acme-integrations.md

 ## id-kp-cmcRA

-BRSKI {{?RFC8995}} mandates that the id-kp-cmcRA extended key usage bit is set in the Registrar (or EST RA) end entity certificate that the Registrar uses when signing voucher request messages sent to the MASA.
-Public ACME servers may not be willing to issue end entity certificates that have the id-kp-cmcRA extended key usage bit set.
-In these scenarios, the EST RA may be used by the pledge to get issued certificates by a public ACME server, but the EST RA itself will need an end entity certificate that has been issued by a different CA (e.g. an operator deployed private CA) and that has the id-kp-cmcRA bit set.
+BRSKI {{?RFC8995}} mandates that the id-kp-cmcRA extended key usage OID is set in the Registrar (or EST RA) end entity certificate that the Registrar uses when signing voucher request messages sent to the MASA.
+Public ACME servers may not be willing to issue end entity certificates that have the id-kp-cmcRA extended key usage OID set.
+In these scenarios, the EST RA may be used by the pledge to get issued certificates by a public ACME server, but the EST RA itself will need an end entity certificate that has been issued by a different CA (e.g. an operator deployed private CA) and that has the id-kp-cmcRA OID set.

 ## Error Handling